-What it is you’re good at, what is your passion and what is the thing you know much about?
+What it is you’re good at, what is your passion, and what is the thing you know much about?
 How is it relevant to your target audience?
 Define these things and write down all the topics you could cover as a podcast.
 Is it something people would be interested in?
 Let’s say your podcast is about traveling since you’re a travel blogger or thinking of becoming one.
-Apart from building a travel blog from scratch using WordPress, you can improve it with podcast as well!
-So, you could cover topics such as budget-friendly trips, solo travel tips and tricks, interview travel influencers, travel agencies, interesting people you meet on your trips and so on.
+Apart from building a travel blog from scratch using WordPress, you can improve it with podcasts as well!
+So, you could cover topics such as budget-friendly trips, solo travel tips and tricks, interview travel influencers, travel agencies, interesting people you meet on your trips, and so on.
 The point is – you want to provide additional value to your readers by offering them a new experience.
 You get the idea.

 2. Choose a name